devopsgroup-io/catapult/README.md

 Catapult is controlled via Vagrant and the command line of a developer's workstation - below is a list of required software that will need to be installed.

-* OS X workstations: Compatible and supported
+* macOS workstations: Compatible and supported
 * Linux workstations: Compatible and supported
 * Windows workstations: Limited testing and support

 1. **Vagrant**
-    * **Using OS X?**
+    * **Using macOS?**
         1. Ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
-        2. Download and install the latest version of Vagrant from https://www.vagrantup.com/downloads.html
+        2. Download and install the latest version of Vagrant v1 from https://releases.hashicorp.com/vagrant/
     * **Using Windows?**
-        1. Download and install the latest version of Vagrant from https://www.vagrantup.com/downloads.html
+        1. Download and install the latest version of Vagrant v1 from https://releases.hashicorp.com/vagrant/
     * **Using Linux (Debian, Ubuntu)?**
-        1. Download the latest version of Vagrant respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.8.1/vagrant_1.8.1_x86_64.deb`
+        1. Download the latest version of Vagrant v1 respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.9.8/vagrant_1.9.8_x86_64.deb`
-        2. Install Vagrant using dpkg e.g. `sudo dpkg --install vagrant_1.8.1_x86_64.deb`
+        2. Install Vagrant using dpkg e.g. `sudo dpkg --install vagrant_1.9.8_x86_64.deb`
         3. Install Network File System (NFS) `sudo apt-get install nfs-kernel-server`
     * **Using Linux (Fedora, Red Hat, Suse)?**
-        1. Download the latest version of Vagrant respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.8.1/vagrant_1.8.1_x86_64.rpm`
+        1. Download the latest version of Vagrant v1 respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.9.8/vagrant_1.9.8_x86_64.rpm`
-        2. Install Vagrant using yum e.g. `sudo yum install vagrant_1.8.1_x86_64.rpm`
+        2. Install Vagrant using yum e.g. `sudo yum install vagrant_1.9.8_x86_64.rpm`
 2. **Vagrant Plugins**
     1. Open your command line and install the following Vagrant plugins:
         1. `vagrant plugin install vagrant-aws`